Summit County Short-Term Rental Rules

 Summit County Short-Term Rental Rule Changes

 Within Summit County, there are a number of incorporated towns with defined boundaries.
-When a property is located both within Summit County and also within the bounds of a particular town, the short-term rental rules of that particular town will apply.
-For this reason, it is especially important as a first step to determine the appropriate short-term rental jurisdiction for the property in question.
-If the particular property is in Summit County but falls outside any specific town's boundaries, it is considered to be located in unincorporated Summit County (hereinafter, just "Summit County").
+If a property is located both within Summit County and also within the bounds of a particular town, the short-term rental rules of that particular town will apply.
+If instead, the property is located in Summit County but falls outside any specific town's boundaries, it is considered to be located in unincorporated Summit County (hereinafter, just "Summit County").
 In such circumstances, the controlling short-term rental ("STR") rules are those promulgated by the Summit County Board of County Commissioners (“BoCC”).
+Accordingly, when you're thinking about the purchase of a specific Summit County property, it is especially important as a first step to determine the appropriate Summit County short-term rental jurisdiction.
 Examples of significant Summit County areas that fall within the BoCC's jurisdiction for enacting short-term rental rules include Copper Mountain, Dillon Valley, Keystone, Mesa Cortina, Peak 7, Summit Cove and Wildernest.

 Summit County Short-Term Rental Licenses